pleblanc72/Insights-in-a-Day/1 - Lab 1 Validating Data Dictionary/README.md

 ﻿
 # Validating views with the Data Dictionary

 **Since this is a short workshop, please filter the views to only include data for the current school year and last years school year.
-However if you have stumbled upon the repository and attempting to do this on your own, please load as much data as you feel needed.**
+However, if you have stumbled upon the repository and you are doing this on your own at your own pace, please load as much data as you feel needed.**

 1. Use the [**Data Dictionary.docx**](https://github.com/pleblanc72/Insights-in-a-Day/raw/master/1%20-%20Data%20Dictionary/Data%20Dictionary.docx) document as detailed information forcreating the required views for the Insights in a Day:  At Risk Students workshop.
 To successfully complete the workshop, you need to create a set of tables/views the comply with the information in the [**Data Dictionary.docx**](https://github.com/pleblanc72/Insights-in-a-Day/raw/master/1%20-%20Data%20Dictionary/Data%20Dictionary.docx) file located above.
 Please ensure that the object names, columns names and data types are as specified in this document.